 If R.E.
 Howard’s Sword & Sorcery, brought to the big screen by director John Milius, is the original source of our visual inspirations, we had in mind other references when we established the first technical specifications brief for the game mechanics.

-Do the names Ax Battler, Tyris Flare or Gilius Thunderhead (the heroes of Golden Axe!) evoke the nostalgia of beat em up and other belt scrolling fighters?
+Do the names Ax Battler, Tyris Flare or Gilius Thunderhead (the heroes of Golden Axe!) evoke the nostalgia of beat em up and other belt-scrolling fighters?
 Then this article is aimed at you!
 The game Anastyr is (among other things!) a homage to this classic and mythical part of video game history.
-Which means of course, that there will be mounts!
+This means of course, that there will be mounts!

 Here’s an overview of this fierce and barbaric game